SparkStar21/MyApplication/README.md

 # MyApplication
-the project is finished by a fresh man, it is easy and specified android project, no single instance or other major coding mode, the difficulty degree is 0.01 star.
+the project is finished by a fresh man, it is easy and specific android project, no single instance or other major coding mode, the difficulty degree is 0.01 star.
 OverView :